 © Charles Postiaux

-❌ Worst layovers for airline staff
+Worst layovers for flight attendants

 Dhaka – Delays, chaos, and endless traffic